LukeMathWalker/pavex/README.md

 ## What is Pavex?

 Pavex is a new framework to build APIs with Rust.

+Pavex aims to have it all: great ergonomics and high performance.
+The same **productivity boost** of Ruby on Rails, Spring or ASP.NET Core.
+As **fast** as a handwritten solution that strips away all abstractions.

-It is remarkably different: you can think of Pavex as a **specialised compiler** for building Rust APIs.
+Pavex takes a significantly different approach compared to the current generation of Rust web frameworks: you can think of Pavex as a **specialised compiler** for building Rust APIs.
 It takes as input a high-level description of what your application should do, a `Blueprint`:

 ```rust